tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 alt="Teen V.O.I.C.E Inc." width="240" height="180" border="10" /></a>
 >
 * Launched non-profit combining emerging technologies and social innovations, preparing teens to engage with the digital workplace
-* Creator and organizer of [DIG Camp](link:http://digcamp.weebly.com/), a summer program serving 50 teens in the areas of innovation and STEM (Science, Technology, Engineering, Mathematics) in collaboration with Darla Moore School of Business, City of Columbia, McNair Institute for Entrprenuer and Free Enterprise- USC, Ronald E. McNair Center for Aerospace Innovation and Research, and the Columbia Urban League
+* Creator and organizer of [DIG Camp](link:http://digcamp.weebly.com/), a summer program serving 50 teens in the areas of innovation and STEM (Science, Technology, Engineering, Mathematics);a collaboration with Darla Moore School of Business, City of Columbia, McNair Institute for Entrprenuer and Free Enterprise- USC, Ronald E. McNair Center for Aerospace Innovation and Research, and the Columbia Urban League
 * Creator of The #NoFilter Project program and digital curriculum (collaboration with [Black Girls Write](http://www.blackgirlswrite.com/)) for teen girls that teaches digital literacy and responsible social media use
 <a href="https://www.youtube.com/watch?v=MV5G8U1DnDk=YOUTUBE_VIDEO_ID_HERE
 " target="_blank"><img src="http://theminorityeye.com/wp-content/uploads/2014/06/nofilter1.jpg"